abhishekjoshi007/Dual-FoV-Temporal-Robustness-for-Traffic-Light-and-Sign-Recognition-Hybrid-Attack-Defense/my-datapreprocesing/readme.md

-change the path of the image inout and output remove persons and cars either store bounding images or delete the bounding images
+change the path of the image input and output<br>
+remove persons and cars<br>
+either store bounding images or delete the bounding images<br>